Zooce/zomb-file/README.md

 ### Batching Macro Expressions

-Here's where things get pretty cool (at least in my opinion).
-What if you want to use a macro many times where only a subset of the parameters to change but another subset to be the same?
+Here's where things get even cooler.
+What if you want to use a macro many times where only a subset of the parameters change?
 With macros you can apply a set of arguments for a subset of parameters while keeping other parameters static.

 The parameters you want to batch are identified with a `?` and the sets of arguments for those parameters is specified in an array of value arrays.
 The result of this operation is an array of the batched macro.
-The following is only a small example of this, but you can imagine having many of these values you need to batch, and this clearly becomes _very_ useful.
+The following is only a small example of this, but imagine having many of these values you need to batch, and this clearly becomes _very_ useful.

 ```zomb
 $color = {